 In the above circumstances, completing an SKE course may form part of a conditional offer, and recommendations as to the length/type of course you should undertake will be made by the provider.
 Read more about SKE courses

 Teacher training candidates used to have to pass the professional skills tests in numeracy and literacy before starting their course.
-If you're applying for a course starting from April 2020 onwards, however, you don't have to take these tests any more, but your training provider will still need to be assured that you have the right level of English and maths skills.
+Since April 2020, however, you don't have to take these tests, but your training provider will still need to be assured that you have the right level of English and maths skills.
 This might mean that you have to take a test or answer some questions when you have your interview, but you will need to ask your provider for specific details.